 Before I get to nuts-and-bolts, let me recommend a few books to you: for a theological foundation on money, Randy Alcorn’s Managing God’s Money.
 If you’re in crazy debt and don’t know how to get out, Total Money Makeover by Dave Ramsey will set you straight.
 For a practical how-to on managing money over the long-haul not from a Christian perspective, I Will Teach You to Be Rich by Ramit Sethi.
 It’s not my favorite title (being “rich” shouldn’t be our goal), but he has really helpful practical advice (i.e. choose a bank account from this bank over this one).

-- Wealthfront Savings Account – This is an online bank that is offering a 5.05% APY interest.
+- Wealthfront Savings Account – This is an online bank that is offering a 4.80% APY interest (as of 08/2023).
+I switched from Chase Bank that offered only 0.01% APY!
 I’ve used Wealthfront for a few years and really like them.

 - Wealthfront Automated Investing Account – This is a robo-advisor that makes it easy to invest in the market and track your progress.